Roofing dumpster rental in Las Vegas

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; we route in a reinforced 30-yard bin with heavier floor plates for these jobs.
-We use a lowboy to set this low-wall unit: the thicker steel handles the density while we cap the fill volume well below the visual rim to maintain legal axle weight.
-For mixed loads, we also manage your general construction debris service with the same reliable, direct site-level dispatch.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt.
+We route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs; this ensures the haul stays legal regarding axle weight.
+We cap the fill volume well below the visual rim to maintain safety on the lowboy.
+For mixed loads, rely on our general construction debris service to set the site up for success.

 Same-day Pickup for Fast Roof Project Turnover